colehaus/colex/posts/about/main.md

 tags: meta, biographical
 ---

-This is a single-author half-heartedly pseudonymous (That is, you can probably figure out my legal name.
-If you do, please don't shout it from mountaintops.) blog.
+This is a single-author, half-heartedly pseudonymous (the pseudonym being Cole) blog.

 You can contact me at [colehaus@cryptolab.net](mailto:colehaus@cryptolab.net).